OwOStorage/copyparty/README.md

 * cleanup of expired shares only works when global option `e2d` is set, and/or at least one volume on the server has volflag `e2d`
 * only folders from the same volume are shared; if you are sharing a folder which contains other volumes, then the contents of those volumes will not be available
+* if you change [password hashing](#password-hashing) settings after creating a password-protected share, then that share will stop working
 * related to [IdP volumes being forgotten on shutdown](https://github.com/9001/copyparty/blob/hovudstraum/docs/idp.md#idp-volumes-are-forgotten-on-shutdown), any shares pointing into a user's IdP volume will be unavailable until that user makes their first request after a restart
 * no option to "delete after first access" because tricky
   * when linking something to discord (for example) it'll get accessed by their scraper and that would count as a hit